kapteyn-astro/kapteyn/SPHINX/allsky.rst

 made by Dave Pape (http://www.evl.uic.edu/pape/data/WDB/).

 We used values 'TLON', 'TLAT' for the ``CTYPE``'s.
-These are recognized by WCSlib as longitude and latitude.
+These are recognized by WCSLIB as longitude and latitude.
 Any other prefix is also valid.

 Note the intensive use of methods to set label/tick- and plot properties.